tuya/tuya-homebridge/README.md

     <img src="https://airtake-public-data-1254153901.cos.ap-shanghai.myqcloud.com/content-platform/hestia/16191602132dfd87f5eab.png" alt="Terminal" style="zoom: 60%;" />

-1. See the [official Homebridge docs](https://github.com/homebridge/homebridge/blob/master/README.md) and install Homebridge on your system.
+1. See the [Homebridge](https://github.com/homebridge/homebridge/blob/master/README.md) and install Homebridge on your system.
 2. Install Tuya Homebridge plugin.

    > **Note**: If you encounter any problems with the installation, you may need to preface this command with `sudo` to make it run as an administrator.